 However quite a few of my clients do actually prefer the smaller, pin-fire type sparkle, exhibited by a diamond of ideal proportions that has been cut with lower girdle facets in the range of 80 – 82% such as this one, it is after all a matter of personal preference… and that’s why diamonds like this are worthy of a review from time to time.

-This 1.44 carat, G-color, VS-2 clarity, Blue Nile Signature round diamond has an overall cut grade of GIA Excellent, the total depth and table diameter measurements are within my preferred range, and the pavilion angle of 41.0 degrees is only one tenth beyond my preferred range of 40.6 – 40.9 degrees, this only works because the pavilion depth is 43% but would not be acceptable to me if it exceeded that average measurement.
-Here again the 35.0 degree crown angle will deliver a very good balance of brilliance and dispersion.[separator]
+This 1.44 carat, G-color, VS-2 clarity, Blue Nile Signature round diamond has an overall cut grade of GIA Excellent, the total depth and table diameter measurements are within my preferred range, and the pavilion angle of 41.0 degrees is only one-tenth beyond my preferred range of 40.6 – 40.9 degrees.

 I generally prefer round brilliant ideal cut diamonds graded by the American Gem Society Laboratory (AGSL) on their proprietary Light Performance grading platform over those graded as GIA Excellent, because of the additional insight provided by their use of Angular Spectrum Evaluation Technology (ASET), which makes it much more difficult for a diamond to be graded as AGS Ideal-0 than it does for one to be graded GIA Excellent.

-Which is why I tend to push Brian Gavin Signature round diamonds above Blue Nile Signature round diamonds, because all Brian Gavin Signature round diamonds are submitted to the AGS Laboratory for grading on the Light Performance based grading platform.
+This is why I tend to push Brian Gavin Signature round diamonds above Blue Nile Signature round diamonds, because all Brian Gavin Signature round diamonds are submitted to the AGS Laboratory for grading on the Light Performance-based grading platform.